serge-hulne/FyneCrystalLink/README.md

 # Demo : Fyne-Crystal-Link :
-How to use Fyne for front-end development (client) / app GUI and Crystal for back-end (server) development.
+How to use Fyne for front-end development (client or app GUI) and Crystal for back-end (server) development.